AIFF2019 Call for Entries is Now Closed.

 What happens once I submit my film?

-Everyone who submits a film receives two tickets to AIFF2019!
+Everyone who submits a film receives two complementary film vouchers to AIFF2020!

 “You may think that only experts get their film into the film festival, but that’s not true.
 What they are really looking for is something that’s creative and that’s made by kids.” –Alex Meyer, 8th grade Launch winner